EndaMolloy/workflowy-backup-bot/README.md

 `heroku create YOURAPPNAME`

-Add the puppeteer heroku buildpack:
+Add the puppeteer heroku buildpack (Note: The node version is specified in package.json so the node buildpack gets added automatically):

 `https://github.com/jontewks/puppeteer-heroku-buildpack.git`